 Excitement – dogs will often bark when they’re feeling excited and playful and may respond to other dogs through loud, upbeat barking.
 You may find this happening just before a walk or car journey.

 Anxiety – anxious barking usually acts to soothe a dog and sounds high-pitched or like a series of whines.
 Dogs with separation anxiety are likely to bark in this way.
+In these cases, calming support may help your dog cope better and reduce the behaviour.

 Boredom – this type of barking is loud, repetitive and tends to be annoying.
 Bored dogs will bark to release excess energy and to fill the silence if they’re lonely.